Tech-at-DU/d3-tutorial/08-axis/readme.md

 [07-Paths](../07-Paths).

 The current graph is looking good but it would be hard for people to intuit what we were expressing with this image.

-Which asks the question: What is this image expressing?
+What is this image actually expressing?

 ![example 1](../07-Paths/images/example-2.png)